There are several artists with this name:

 4) Marina Vénache, known as Marina on stage, is a French singer born on October 30, 1985.
 She started her career in the sixth season of the TV show "Star Academy" in 2006.

 5) Marina Marqueza (currently using the name Marqueza) is a non-binary Japanese-Venezuelan artist, singer, and producer based in Salt Lake City, Utah making genre-fluid music from the bottom of their heart.
-She wants to see the Salt Lake City art scene become more radically inclusive of the diversity of talent that already exists, and they put that intentionality behind every event they agree or refuse to be a part of.
+They want to see the Salt Lake City art scene become more radically inclusive of the diversity of talent that already exists, and they put that intentionality behind every event they agree or refuse to be a part of.
 Marina loves Existimos, Patty and Graciela, and she wants to perform a set that is affirming and healing from their place as a queer person of color.
 Her debut album, Orbit Pluto, was released on January 1, 2019.

 6) Marina, a Czech metalcore band from Prague.